pabloati/MAC_WGS/README.md

     results/bsubtilis/assembly/assembly.fasta  -t 8 > results/bsubtilis/polished/bsubtilis_racon.fasta
 ```

-***Disclaimer:*** Some recent papers have found that with the newest upgrades to ONT sequencing, the read quality is good enought that the assemblies might not need a polishing step, and it would even hinder the results.
+***Disclaimer:*** As shown in this (paper)[https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001316#tab2] found that with the newest upgrades to ONT sequencing, the read quality is good enought that the assemblies might not need a polishing step, and it would even hinder the results.
 However, nothing is confirmed, and it is always a good practice to check your assembly before and after polishing if you have a good reference.
 In our case, by `Racon` output, we can see that a small fraction of the genome is corrected, which is an improvement.

 With that in mind, lets run busco on the polished assembly and look at the results: